fenrirdev234/SDT-Practical-Test-main/NOTES.md

 - With more time, I would dedicate myself to creating better documentation and implementing testing.
 - One detail I forgot to fix is that the form doesn't clear the fields when it's submitted, but it does clear the state.
 With a better understanding of how the Tiptap library works, I could resolve this.
 - The project needs a refactor.
 There's a lot of redundancy in the code.
+- There is an error about poor development in the HTML of the project.
+With more time, I could review where the error is and see if it's not due to a library.